Brood X cicadas threatened by 'death-zombie fungus' that eats away at their butts

-The much-anticipated Brood X cicadas are now emerging across the eastern US for a mating frenzy 17 years in the making.
-To succeed in their procreation efforts, they'll need to avoid getting munched by animals, but they may also have to battle a parasitic fungus that controls their minds and forces them to infect other insects.
+The long-awaited Brood X cicadas are emerging across the eastern US for a mating frenzy 17 years in the making.
+To succeed in their procreation efforts, they'll need to avoid getting munched by animals, but they may also have to battle a horrifying parasitic fungus that controls their minds and forces them to infect other insects.

 The fungus Massospora takes over the insects in an unusual way.
 It has chemicals like the ones found in hallucinogenic mushrooms, according to a study by researchers from West Virginia University published in PLOS Pathogens in 2020.